allenday/nanostream-dataflow/README.md

     - webapp - GCP appengine application
     - libs - Additional libs required for pipeline
 - launcher - installation scripts
-- aligner - scripts to provision auto-scaled HTTP service for alignment (based on `bwa`)
 - simulator - python script that can simulate file uploads to GCS (for testing, or if you don't have a real dataset)
 - doc - additional documentation files